lcferrara4/financial_education_tool/README.md

         When entering numerical values only digits 0-9 can be used (no letters).
 This is because SDL takes in the input as a string and the program converts it to a double to to calculations on.
 The program will not be able to convert a non 0-9 character into a double.
         The user must enter the exact name of the state (capitalized and no spaces) when entering tax information.
         Our loan plans assume a loan time of around 2-3 years (24 - 36 months).
 Any longer will be calculated correctly, the table will just be somewhat hard to read as it needs to be resized to fit the window.
+        We assume that the user will enter valid amounts for each input box (i.e. cannot spend over income or have a negative income).
+This would be simple to implement we just did not have enough time.